-- Each member of the Risk Committee shall meet the independence standards of the New York Stock Exchange corporate governance listing standards as of the Firm’s most recent annual meeting, as applied to members of the Audit Committee, and the Firm’s standards of independence as provided in the Corporate Governance Principles of the Board.
+- Each member of the Risk Committee shall meet the independence standards of the New York Stock Exchange corporate governance listing standards as of the Firm’s most recent annual meeting and the Firm’s standards of independence as provided in the Corporate Governance Principles of the Board.
 The Risk Committee shall be chaired by an independent director as defined in the regulations of the Federal Reserve.

 - The Risk Committee membership shall, in the determination of the Board, consist of the appropriate backgrounds and experience to discharge the oversight responsibilities of the Risk Committee, and the Risk Committee membership shall meet all applicable regulatory or legal requirements regarding expertise and other qualifications.
 At least one member shall have experience in identifying, assessing and managing risk exposures of large, complex financial firms.

 - The Risk Committee shall meet as often as it determines is appropriate, but not less frequently than quarterly.
 The Chair shall preside at all meetings of the Risk Committee and shall set the agenda.